Lee International: Acquisition of Panavision

-Lee's purchase of Panavision looked thwarted from the very beginning; instigated by the London Stock Exchange, Lee's management were forced into buying back stock that had sold for £1.80 in a stock market flotation in April 1986, only 18 months earlier and it now was faced with the prospect of paying £3.60 for these shares facilitated by the new buy-out vehicle Westward Communications Ltd. Arguments were made that Lee was paying twice over for Panavision.
+Lee's purchase of Panavision looked thwarted from the very beginning.
+Arguments were made that Lee was paying twice over for Panavision.
 Westward's purchase of both Lee and Panavision would cost a staggering $340 million, this was almost twice the estimated assets of the combined group.
 Finance for the two deals was provided by Citicorp Industrial Credit and another $10 million from parties connected with Lee's management.
-Westward intended to seek a US listing for its shares within 18 months of the deal that was struck in September 1987 and a return to the London market would be considered too.
+Westward intended to seek a US listing for its shares within 18 months of the deal and a return to the London market would be considered too.
 It was estimated at the time that Westward would have a market value in the region of £400 million.

 Lee was purchasing Panavision from Frederick W "Ted" Field's Interscope Communications Inc. The purchase price of $100 million cash with Lee assuming Panavision's $47 million debt was substantially higher than the $52.5 million Field paid Warner Communications for the company back in 1984.

 Lee's takeover of Panavision was hit by two significant events that impacted heavily on their acquisition.
 Firstly, within eight weeks of the Panavision purchase world stock markets suffered what is now known as Black Monday, where stock markets crashed on 19 October 1987, throughout the world.
 The following global financial crisis put paid to plans for Westward Communications seeking a public listing on the New York Stock Exchange within 18 months of the deal.
 Secondly, 1988 saw the Writers Guild of America on strike for close on 22 weeks, from 7 March through 7 August.
 The strike affected the making of many American television series and to a lesser extent Hollywood movie production.
 Panavision's revenue experienced a major downturn during this time, a report in the Los Angeles Times in August 1988 estimated Panavision sales had fallen 20% that year primarily due to the five-month writers strike.